Emergency Online Safety Action Plan

 You are not in trouble.

-Online threats such as sextortion, blackmail, grooming, deepfake abuse, account hacking, or manipulation are real risks.
-They happen to young people every day.
-There is always a safe way forward.
+Online threats such as sextortion, blackmail, grooming, hacking, deepfake abuse, manipulation, or harassment are real risks.

 Before anything else, understand this clearly.